vsvishal/react-projects/React-notes.md

 [👆 website: atatus](https://www.atatus.com/blog/package-json-vs-package-lock-json/#:~:text=your%20entire%20problem.-,package%2Dlock.,sub%2Ddependencies%20and%20their%20versions.)

 ### Package.json is a file that contains all the relevant information about your project, the dependencies it has installed, and so on.
-Two properties ~ and ^, have startling consequences in this regard (about which you will learn later in this text).

 ### When someone clones your repo and runs npm install the presence of ^ will cause them to get the latest patched version (whether that be a major or minor patch).
 Codes which are not in consonance with the latest version will break down.